thesofakillers/thesofakillers.github.io/content/posts/culture.md

 {{< x user="thelokasiffers" id="1855651780685603268" >}}

-Let me build my thesis step by step, in case the 240-character limit of X dot com made my thesis unclear:
+Let me build my thesis step by step, in case the 240-character limit of X dot com made it unclear:

 1. First, I make a simplifying definition: "Science" is the process of describing reality, where describing means finding models that reliably explain and predict physical phenomena.
-2. Further simplifying, I assume that the set of models to describe reality is finite, so that at some stage it is possible to completely describe reality, i.e. to "solve" science.
+2. Further simplifying, I assume that the set of models to describe reality is finite, so that at some stage it is possible to completely describe reality, i.e. to "solve" science, at least in the limit.
 3. If this is true, then any science-faring civilization will ultimately reach "science-completeness", the state described in the previous point.
 This is assuming